Which Texas Cities Have the Best Weather? Top Choices

 3. Houston:

-• Climate: Houston’s proximity to the Gulf of Mexico gives it a more humid climate, with more rainfall than San Antonio or Austin.
+• Climate: Houston’s proximity to the Gulf of Mexico results in a more humid environment, characterized by higher rainfall compared to San Antonio and Austin.

 • Advantage: The city’s high humidity and rainfall can benefit many tropical plants.

-• Drawback: High humidity can also lead to plant diseases.
+• Drawback: High humidity can also lead to the development of plant diseases.
 Houston is also prone to hurricanes.

 4. Dallas/Fort Worth: